abdulrahman-elgohary/CloudDevOpsProject/README.md

   mkdir /home/ubuntu/jenkins
   ```
 - Set the Remote Root Directory (e.g., /home/ubuntu/jenkins/).
-- Insert `my-slave` in the label section
+- Insert `my-slave` in the label section (This label will be used later in the Jenkinsfile)
 - Provide the Launch Method (e.g., SSH).
 - Choose the earlier created credentials for the ec2.
 - Create the node